Optimal Differentially Private Randomized Response Designs to Collect Sensitive Binary Data: Abstract

 \section{Abstract}

-Randomized response has long been used in statistical surveys to estimate the proportion of sensitive groups in a population while protecting the privacy of respondents.
-More recently, this technique has been adopted by organizations that generate synthetic data from real personal binary data, enabling data storage and sharing for research or commercial purposes without compromising individual privacy.
-While the main aim in statistical surveys is the accurate estimation of sensitive group proportions, synthetic data generation prioritizes privacy preservation.
-To achieve precise estimation, statisticians typically determine the required sample size based on a pre-specified power of hypothesis testing.
-However, we find that designing randomized response studies to achieve high statistical power can come at the expense of increased privacy risk.
-In this work, we analyze how various established randomized response designs perform with respect to both statistical power and differential privacy (DP), the latter quantifying the risk of privacy leakage.
-We demonstrate that commonly used design strategies may result in either insufficient power or excessive privacy loss.
-To address this issue, we propose optimal choices of design parameters across different randomized response models to simultaneously achieve the desired statistical power and maintain differential privacy within acceptable bounds.
-The practical advantages of these optimal designs are illustrated through comprehensive simulation studies and a real data application.
-Additionally, we present a user-friendly Shiny-App to assist researchers in designing randomized response studies and performing the associated data analyses.
+Randomized response is a long-standing method for estimating the prevalence of sensitive attributes while protecting respondent privacy.
+It is increasingly used to generate synthetic binary data from real personal records, enabling data storage and sharing while protecting individual privacy.
+While surveys emphasize accurate estimation, synthetic data generation prioritizes privacy.
+Statisticians typically set sample sizes to achieve a target statistical power.
+However, we show that high power can increase the risk of privacy violations.
+We consider established randomized response designs with respect to statistical power and differential privacy, which quantifies the leakage of privacy.
+Our results reveal that common design strategies can yield either insufficient power or excessive privacy loss.
+We provide optimal parameter choices for randomized response models that jointly satisfy desired power and differential privacy constraints.
+We motivate and evaluate our approaches using a dataset from a randomized response survey conducted via Amazon Mechanical Turk on tax return misreporting, providing a policy-relevant testbed.
+Simulation studies evaluate the existence of optimal design parameters, identify designs that minimize the required sample size, and quantify sample size inflation relative to direct questioning.
+We provide a user-friendly web application (Shiny App) available at \url{https://iitg.ac.in/pgapps/DP_RR/} for designing randomized response studies to facilitate adoption.